alexeistepa/ZerosContour/README.md

 Michael Dellnitz, Oliver Schütze, and Qinghua Zheng.
 "Locating all the zeros of an analytic function in one complex variable." *Journal of Computational and Applied mathematics* 138.2:325-333 (2002).

 - The notebook `Test.ipynb` tests the code on examples of functions with known zeros.
-- The notebook `SchrodEigs.ipynb` applies the code to find zeros of non-self-adjoint Schr&ouml;dinger operators.
+- The notebook `SchrodEigs.ipynb` applies the code to find zeros of certain non-self-adjoint Schr&ouml;dinger operators.

 This code was used in my paper